 5. Image Alt Tag and Image Name

-In general practice, use the web page title as image’s ALT tag.
+In general, practice, use the web page title as the image’s ALT tag.

 6. Internal Links

 Internal links are links that go from one page on a domain to a different page on the same domain.
-They are commonly used in main navigation.
-These type of links are useful for three reasons:
+They are commonly used in the main navigation.
+These types of links are useful for three reasons: